McConnell 9 Communities

 Daycare workers, community nurses, early childhood educators and others who work with young children will receive Active Start training workshops to get children moving earlier.
 Over the next two years 2400 leaders will be trained.

-The East Scarborough Multi-Sport Collaborative will provide all children and youth in East Scarborough with the opportunity to become physically literate, to develop personal resiliency and life skills, and to reach their personal athletic potential through quality, multi-sport experiences facilitated by the integration of CS4L and LTAD frameworks in community practices.
+The East Scarborough Multi-Sport Collaborative will provide all children and youth in East Scarborough with the opportunity to become physically literate, to develop personal resiliency and life skills, and to reach their personal athletic potential through quality, multi-sport experiences facilitated by the integration of Sport for Life and LTAD frameworks in community practices.

-Canadian Sport for Life will mentor these nine communities to develop physical literacy and improve the quality of sport, the lessons learned will continue to inform and inspire aspiring CS4L communities across Canada.
-CS4L acknowledges the J.W.
-McConnell Family Foundation and other champions for their support of the CS4L movement.
+Sport for Life will mentor these nine communities to develop physical literacy and improve the quality of sport, the lessons learned will continue to inform and inspire aspiring Sport for Life communities across Canada.
+Sport for Life acknowledges the J.W.
+McConnell Family Foundation and other champions for their support of the Sport for Life movement.